freenas/freenas-docs/userguide/support.rst

 * `Turkish - Türkçe
   <http://forums.freenas.org/forumdisplay.php?36-Turkish-T%FCrk%E7e>`_

-If you wish to ask a question on the forum, click the "Sign Up Now!" link to create an account and log in using that account.
+To ask a question on the forum, click the :guilabel:`Sign Up Now!` link to create an account and log in using that account.

 When asking a question on the forum, it is important to:

 * First check to see if the question has already been asked.
 If a similar question exists, do not create a new thread.
-Instead use the "Reply" link at the bottom of the post to add your comments to the existing thread.
+Instead use the :guilabel:`Reply` link at the bottom of the post to add your comments to the existing thread.

 * Review the available categories to see which one is most closely related to your question.
-Click on that category and use the "Post New Thread" button to open the editor.
-After typing your post and before clicking the "Create Thread" button, make sure the "Watch this thread..." box is checked.
-To be notified by email, also check the "and receive email notifications" box.
+Click on that category and use the :guilabel:`Post New Thread` button to open the editor.
+After typing your post but before clicking the :guilabel:`Create Thread` button, make sure the :guilabel:`Watch this thread...` box is checked.
+To be notified by email, also check the
+  :guilabel:`and receive email notifications` box.
 You will be notified whenever anyone answers your question.